-The vendor notes that real estate is an inefficient market with incomplete data, which results in a range of value.
-Therefore, a 25 +/- basis point difference for each of the calculated rates is within a typical range of reason for an affordable project in the State of Kansas.
+The vendor notes that real estate is an inefficient market with incomplete data, which results in a range of probable value.
+Therefore, a 25 +/- basis point difference for each concluded rate is within a typical range of reason for an affordable project in the State of Kansas.